c-lydia/PWM-generation-with-STM32F030C8T6/README.md

   - 75% duty cycle = 3.75V
   - 100% duty cycle = 5V

-This application can be used to control speed of DC motors, nrightness of LEDs, or amplitude of buzzer, etc.
+This application can be used to control speed of DC motors, brightness of LEDs, or amplitude of buzzer, etc.

 * Control signal: Some electrical devices analyze the PWM signal to give coressponding output.
 Changes in the duty cycle is reflected on the output.
 This application can be used on servr motors, Electronic Sopeed controllers, etc.

-## PWM signal generation on STM32
+## STM32 Timer Basics
 STM32 CPUs have built-in timer.
 Timers are built-in circuit in the MCUs which can measure the passing of time.
 They count up to a certain number and upon reaching that number, they change the value of a certauin registor to indicate that the timer has counted up to that number.
 The time it takes to increment this count by 1 is deteremined by the clock frequency.
 If the frequency is 1KHz, it means the time period that will be taken by the timer to increment the value is 1 milisecond.
 This is how the ```HAL_Delay()``` function works.

 However, depending on the register size, the timer has maximum limit.
 These are the limits on STM32 MCUs timers: